janis-gruettmueller/lightweight-erp-system/README.md

 # LeanX ERP-System

+## ⚠️ Project Deprecation Notice

+This project is no longer actively maintained, and the associated web address is no longer hosted or updated.
+The repository is preserved for reference purposes only.
+No further updates, bug fixes, or deployments will be made.
+Use at your own discretion.

 ## Introduction

 LeanX is a lightweight ERP system designed for efficient management of core business processes.
 This document provides an overview of the system's architecture, API, setup and database.